slacgismo/solar-data-tools/docs/source/index.rst

             To the contribution guidelines

-    .. grid-item-card:: Project details
+    .. grid-item-card:: API Reference
         :img-top: ../source/images/api.svg
         :class-card: intro-card
         :shadow: md

-        More details about the project (technical details, changelog and what's new pages).
+        The reference guide contains a detailed description of the Solar Data Tools API, describing how the methods work and which parameters can be used.

         +++

-        .. button-ref:: index_project_details
+        .. button-ref:: index_api_reference
             :click-parent:
             :color: primary
             :expand:

-            To the project details
+            To the API reference